 Work will be timeboxed so that it can be submitted as part of the OCA Spring 2023 assessment.
-Current understanding (TBC) is that the final date for submission is 31/01/23 (this target date was ultimately missed).
+Current understanding is that the final date for submission is 31/01/23 (this target date was ultimately missed).

 |Title||Impact – how much does the project impact them?
 (H,M,L)||Influence – how much influence do they have over the project?|

 |What is important to the stakeholder?||How could the stakeholder contribute to the project?||Strategy for engaging the stakeholder|

 |OCA tutors and Assessors||M||H||Work that is well constructed, clearly labelled, high quality (as defined in OCA assessment criteria) Assignments submitted on time||Critical friend, providing advice, challenge and guidance||Through standard one-to-one and group tutorial sessions and email|